 …and with 100kg of live eels (about 25) which they wanted to sell.
 It perhaps didn’t occur that their requests would have been a little bit easier had they given more advance notice of their wishes, but…

 … conjuring connections, as Alderman of Broad Street Ward, as Past Master of World Traders and as co-author of The Price Of Fish.
 Within a few hours, Elisabeth and I assisted the current Sheriffs by organising a small reception delegation at the Guildhall to receive the visitors and their gifts.
-The City of London Corporation, impressively, found a catering company buyer for the live eels.
+The City of London Corporation, impressively, found a willing Billingsgate Market trader, Micks Eel Supply, who kindly purchased the live eels.
 So the story ended well for all concerned … except for the eels.

 And we got the nicest letter!